EVIDENCE-BASED CRITICAL INCIDENT STRESS DEBRIEFING: APPROACHING A MILESTONE?

 As published in LifeNet, members’ newsletter of ICISF in June 2016

 By the time you read this article I hope there has been a positive shift in the clinical reputation of Critical Incident Stress Debriefing (CISD) because it may now be recognized as ‘evidence-based’ standing alongside psychological trauma therapies.
-As an article written by a psychologist based in the UK you might wonder how this possibility came about.
+As an article written by a practitioner based in the UK you might wonder how this possibility came about.
 Here is what went before…

 GETTING THE JOB DONE